 Strategy 2: Bartending Job Advertisement Websites

-By job advertisement websites, I mean websites like Craigslist, Gumtree, Seek, and Indeed.
+By job advertisement websites, I mean websites like Craigslist, Poached, and Indeed.
 Applying for jobs using these sites is one of the easiest ways to look for work.
 All you need to do is search for hospitality roles and apply for the jobs that are advertised.

 This strategy can work, but out of all the strategies, it’s the least effective.